AshFoster/pontoon-game/README.md

 - __Request Name Screen__

     - This is shown when the user selects to play Pontoon.
 It asks the user for their name.
+A maximum of 10 characters is allowed.
+An error message is shown if longer than 10 characters.
+If nothing is typed, or only spaces typed then the name "UNKNOWN" is used.
     - Its purpose is to retrieve the user's name, which is used when adding their score to the leaderboard.

         ![Request Name Screen](assets/images/request-name.JPG)